0x9900/esp-sensor/README.md

 to do is plug the sensors into the power and on the two wires of the I2C bus.

-Here is a picture of the prototype I used for development.
+## Picture of the development prototype

 ![Prototype](images/prototype.jpg)